andirey/dataikido/readme.md

-Tips and tricks for data scientists on every day.
+Tips and tricks for data scientists on every day

 # Books